-Light colored exterior to assist in reflecting the sun
+- Light colored exterior to assist in reflecting the sun.

-Mechanical ventilation provided by Panasonic
+- Mechanical ventilation provided by Panasonic.

-Space conditioning system located entirely within the conditioned space
+- Space conditioning system located entirely within the conditioned space.

-100% energy-efficient LED lighting for all interior and exterior lighting
+- 100% energy-efficient LED lighting for all interior and exterior lighting.

-ENERGY STAR®-rated variable speed pool pumps
+- ENERGY STAR®-rated variable speed pool pumps.

-- LG’s NeON2 V5 340-watt solar panels with Enphase IQ 7+ Microinverters.
+- LG’s NeON2 V5 solar panels with Enphase IQ 7+ Microinverters.

 Energy Efficiency and Innovation

-TNAH 2020 is designed to exceed the requirements for certification to the Emerald level of the National Green Building Standard™.
+As one of the NAHB’s official show homes, The New American Home (TNAH) 2021 is a symbol of energy efficiency and innovation.
+The home exhibits innovative products from manufacturers all over the world.
+TNAH 2021 is designed to exceed the requirements for certification to the Emerald level of the National Green Building Standard™.
 Its energy-efficient features can be used in homes in a hot climate at any price point with similar energy savings.
-The home is projected to be awarded the EPA ENERGY STAR® for Homes, DOE’s Zero Energy Ready Home, as well as the EPA’s Indoor airPLUS certifications.
+The home received the EPA ENERGY STAR® for Homes, DOE’s Zero Energy Ready Home, as well as the EPA’s Indoor airPLUS certifications.

-Kohler low-flow, EPA WaterSense certified 1.2 GPM lavatory faucets and an average of 1.10 GPF toilets provides the indoor water use reduction
+- Kohler low-flow, EPA WaterSense certified 1.5 GPM lavatory faucets and an average of 1.28 GPF toilets provides the indoor water use reduction

 Indoor Environmental Quality Features

 Indoor Environmental Quality encompasses the conditions inside a home, and their effects on residents.
-The New American Home 2020 incorporates innovative strategies, creating an indoor environmental quality that enhance the lives of homeowners, protects occupants’ health, and improves quality of life.
+The New American Home 2021 incorporates innovative strategies, creating an indoor environmental quality that enhance the lives of homeowners, protects occupants’ health, and improves quality of life.
 Indoor Environmental Quality strategies include:

-Sherwin Williams Low-VOC paints and finishes and low-VOC interior adhesives and sealants
+- Sherwin Williams Low-VOC paints and finishes and low-VOC interior adhesives and sealants

-MERV 13 space conditioning air filters
+- MERV 13 space conditioning air filters

-HVAC ducts sealed during construction to prevent pollutants from construction activities from entering the system
+- HVAC ducts sealed during construction to prevent pollutants from construction activities from entering the system

-Whole Building ventilation system configured to allow the correct amount of fresh air into the home
+- Whole Building ventilation system configured to allow the correct amount of fresh air into the home

-Eco-Friendly cabinets – Formaldehyde free and material certified by the Forest Stewardship Council
+- Eco-Friendly cabinets – Formaldehyde free and material certified by the Forest Stewardship Council